 - Bordatella (Kennel Cough)

 Bordatella bronchoseptica is the bacteria which can lead to the respiratory disease known as “kennel cough.”
 This respiratory illness earned the name kennel cough because it is easily transmitted when dogs share indoor space, such as kennels.
 That said, dogs that attend dog parks or doggie daycares may also be at risk of contracting this disease.
-As with the human flu vaccine, the bordatella vaccination will not prevent your dog from getting sick, but it will help to decrease the severity and length of symptoms.
-Speak to your vet about the Bordatella vaccine if your dogs spends time with other dogs.
+As with the human flu vaccine, the bordetella vaccination will not prevent your dog from getting sick, but it will help to decrease the severity and length of symptoms.
+Speak to your vet about the Bordatella vaccine if your dog spends time with other dogs.

 Leptospirosis is a bacteria that is spread in water contaminated with urine from infected wildlife.
 While most cases of leptospirosis are mild and easily treated with antibiotics, some dogs get very sick and may even suffer kidney failure.
 Leptospirosis can also be transmitted from animals to people in some cases.
 If your dog is fond of drinking from puddles, ponds or rivers in your neighborhood, speak to your vet about vaccinating your canine companion against leptospirosis.